Lyquix/tpl_lyquix/docs/template.md

 	</body>
 </html>
 ```
-An error message indicating that the file index-custom.php cannot be found is displayed
+An error message indicating that the file `index-custom.php` cannot be found is displayed.

 ```php
 <?php endif; // endif for including custom-index.php
 ```
-Close the if/else block
+Close the if/else block.

-In the repo you can find the file index-custom.dist.php that you can use as the base for your custom template.
-Just rename it to index-custom.php.
+In the repo you can find the file `index-custom.dist.php` that you can use as the base for your custom template.
+Just rename it to `index-custom.php`.
 The component file has a very similar structure.
 ```php
 <?php
 // No direct access
 defined('_JEXEC') or die('Restricted access');
 ```
 All php files loaded by Joomla must include this line of code that prevents direct execution.

 ```php
 // Enable Joomla Bootstrap framework;